Gary Neville delighted ‘star player’ Bruno Fernandes is set to stay at Man Utd

 The 30-year-old Portugal international has been the subject of speculation linking him with a £100million switch to Al Hilal, with the Saudi Pro League side reportedly prepared to pay him £700,000 per week.

-Though United did not comment when contacted by the PA news agency, stories emerged on Tuesday suggesting the midfielder does not want to make such a move at this stage of his career.
+Though United did not comment when contacted by the PA news agency, Saudi sources have suggested the midfielder has decided not to make such a move at this stage of his career.

 That news would give head coach Ruben Amorim a huge lift as he tries to reshape the squad after a dismal season.